mariobgallardo-de/bees_breweries_case/README.md

 ```
 ---

-## 🔄 Pipeline Orchestration (ADF)
+## Pipeline Orchestration (ADF)

 The pipeline is orchestrated using Azure Data Factory, which triggers Databricks notebooks sequentially.

-There is a master pipeline which invoke the pipeline containning all the steps and in case of failure sending an alert email.
+A master Azure Data Factory pipeline orchestrates the end‑to‑end workflow by invoking the pipeline that executes all processing steps (Bronze, Silver and Gold).
+On failure, the master pipeline triggers an automated email notification via Azure Logic Apps.

 <p align="center">
   <img src="images/adf_pipeline.png" width="800"/>